-Mena Massoud (from Amazon’s ‘Jack Ryan’) and Power Rangers star Naomi Scott have been cast as Aladdin and Jasmine respectively, with Disney also confirming that Will Smith will play the Genie.
+Mena Massoud (from Amazon Prime Video’s ‘Jack Ryan’) and Power Rangers star Naomi Scott have been cast as Aladdin and Jasmine respectively, with Disney also confirming that Will Smith will play the Genie.

 Industry professionals and Aladdin fans alike had rallied to have the central characters be played by actors of middle-eastern descent given the original’s clear indicators and homages to that particular area of the world in their animation of the fictional land of Agrabah.
 In Massoud and Scott, Disney have cast actors of Egyptian and Indian heritage respectively, calming fears of a live-action “white-washing”.